 To track your income through Hurdlr, you simply connect your accounts (including PayPal, Uber, Stripe, etc.) to the app.
 When income comes through for your business, you categorize it as business income.
 If you upgrade to Premium, the app will automatically categorize your income based on rules you set.

-Ideally, side hustlers and solopreneurs will use a seperate credit card or bank account for all their expenses.
+Ideally, side hustlers and solopreneurs will use a separate credit card or bank account for all their expenses.
 Then you can simply connect that card or account as your expenses account, and the app will categorize those expenses for you.

 If you’re not quite that organized, you can connect all your credit cards and bank accounts and categorize expenses as they come in.